balaji1974/Microservices/README.md

 ## With this we have come to the end of major components of the microservices architecture using Spring.

-## Next up is adding security to the microservices, containerization with Docker and delopyig it on Kubernetes clusters.
+## Next up is adding security to the microservices, containerization with Docker and deployig it on Kubernetes clusters.
 I will start seperate repo for each of them.
 Please refer them.